 No, Lip Fillers Won't Make Your Lips Look Cartoonish

 From many conversations I've had with friends and colleagues, a lot of people think that their lips are going to be hard, too big, and appear unnatural after having lip filler, but that's simply not true.
-In fact, Hermann tells me this is one of the biggest misconceptions around lip injections.
+In fact, Herrmann tells me this is one of the biggest misconceptions around lip injections.
 "When starting out, I often use a very soft product called Volbella, which you can't feel after injection because it integrates into the lip tissue well," she says.
 "I also inject micro-amounts for subtle augmentation.
 If someone desires very large lips, I often say no, if it will create an obviously 'done' look."

-It's Not That Painful and Bruising Is Minimal to None
+It's Not That Painful, and Bruising Is Minimal to None

 If You're Nervous, Here's What to Look Out For

-She also stresses that you make sure you physically see your doctor open the filler box and that they is using FDA-approved products.
+She also stresses that you make sure you physically see your doctor open the filler box and that they are using FDA-approved products.
 "I've seen very unfortunate cases of patients who have had unknown substances injected in the lips, which has caused chronic inflammation, scarring, and deformity, requiring surgical removal of the substance," she says.

 Always communicate your goals and concerns with your doctor.
-"We are here to help you look your best, and it is okay to start with a tiny amount and gradually add more," says Hermann.
+"We are here to help you look your best, and it is okay to start with a tiny amount and gradually add more," says Herrmann.
 "Don't feel pressured to adopt a look from someone else's Instagram feed.
 Your lips are unique to you."
 Hear, hear.

 These Are the Best Filler Products to Request